ant1eicher/clip-classifier-lambda/README.md

 {"result": {"just chatting": 0.07552891969680786, "game streamer": 0.9130083322525024, "nude nsfw": 0.0062192026525735855, "music performance": 0.0031575809698551893, "neutral": 0.0020860943477600813}}
 ```

+Note: the first time that you call the lambda, it will timeout due to a cold start (it has a lot of setup to do).
+Subsequent
+calls will be fast.
+If you want to avoid this, you can set the Lambda CDK construct to use [provisioned concurrency](https://docs.aws.amazon.com/lambda/latest/dg/provisioned-concurrency.html),
+which incurs higher costs.

 ## Testing and cost analysis

 Sample images and unit tests are in `lambdas/classifier/tests`.
 These are mostly thumbnails taken directly from the